RafaelTeran/bachelor-thesis-haskell/README.md

    ```bash
    ghci> articlesIntros <number_of_articles> <language_code>
    ```
    - For English, the script uses a predefined list of stopwords.
-Similarly, a stopword list is included for Spanish.
+Similarly, a Spanish version of this list is included in the Spanish-written code.
 Users can customize the language and stopword lists as needed.

 3. Use the recommender:
    - To recommend articles based on a given Wikipedia article: